jlecomte/ascom-oag-focuser/README.md

 2. **Backlash Measurement**

+   There are many sources of backlash in this system.
+The stepper motor itself, due to its internal gearbox, already has some amount of backlash.
+The 3D printed gear and pinion also have some backlash.
+And finally, the helical focuser has some backlash as well.
+All of those sources combine.
+Thankfully, compensating for backlash is easy and supported by the software in this repository.
+The trick is to first measure the amount of backlash in your system.
+That is done using a dial gauge.
+Please refer to the video below for more details.

-   See "Backlash Measurement" section above.
-Enter the value of the backlash, in number of steps, in the settings dialog of the `DarkSkyGeek’s Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)
+   Using the standalone focuser control application, setting a backlash compensation of 0, move in one direction by a large amount.
+Then, repetitively move in small increments in the opposite direction until the dial indicator starts moving.
+In my setup, I have a total of about 60 steps of backlash, so I set the backlash compensation amount to 150 (the software uses the so-called "overshoot" backlash compensation method) and it works absolutely flawlessly!
+Enter the value of the backlash, in number of steps (150 in my case), in the settings dialog of the `DarkSkyGeek’s Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)

 3. **Zero Position**